Matthew Palleschi: Toronto and Montreal

 In the initial stages of the 2006 season, he was offered a trial with Montreal Impact but an injury prevented it from materializing.
 Shortly after he signed with the Toronto Lynx of the USL First Division.
 Throughout his tenure with Toronto, he assisted the club in reaching the Open Canada Cup final against Ottawa St. Anthony Italia.

 After the relegation of Toronto to the PDL, he signed with league rivals Montreal Impact.
 On April 21, 2007, he made his Impact debut coming on as a substitute for Mauro Biello, and as well scoring a goal.
 In total, Palleschi played 26 games for the Impact and scored 3 goals.
 In the initial stages of the season, he assisted Montreal in achieving an eight-game undefeated streak.
 He also contributed to Montreal's success in winning the 2007 Voyageurs Cup.
 The following season Montreal released him from his contract.

 In 2008, he returned to his former team Vaughan Shooters later renamed Italia Shooters.
 He assisted the Shooters in clinching the International Division title.
 In 2014, he played in the Ontario Soccer League with the Richmond Hill Madrid where he finished as the top goal scorer in the Central Premier division and was named MVP.

 Personal life

-Palleschi is friends with Tampa Bay Rowdies defender Andres Arango.
+Palleschi is friends with former Toronto Lynx and Montreal Impact defender and teammate Andres Arango.